isomerpages/moe-hougangsec/_archive/Secondary One Registration.md

 Please note:
 <p>
 *   For Textbooks: You can view the booklist below or collect a hardcopy from the bookshop.
-Please choose the correct course (G1, G2 OR G3) for your child.    <br>
+Please choose the correct course (G1, G2 OR G3) for your child.
+	</p><p>
 <a href="https://www.hougangsec.moe.edu.sg/files/S1reg/2024_booklist_sec_1.pdf">2024 Booklist - Sec 1.pdf</a>